didof/lazy-loading-with-hooks/README.md

 A _boolean_ is returned indicating the presence or absence of the component in the view

 > There are two `observer.current.disconnect ()`.
 The first is executed only if the observer was already active but under observation on a different `elementRef`.
-In the second case, the disconnection occurs in the clean up phase of the `useEffect` which, by extension, uniquely corresponds to the moment in which the component that makes use of the hook is removed from the DOM
+In the second case, the disconnection occurs in the cleanup phase of the `useEffect` which, by extension, uniquely corresponds to the moment in which the component that makes use of the hook is removed from the DOM

 <a></a>